Introduction

 Principle

-Any homegenous cylindrical sample placed in a beam (neutron for example) will show a much higher transmission signal near the edge seen by the beam, compare to the center.
+Any homogeneous cylindrical sample placed in a beam (neutron for example) will show a much higher transmission signal near the edge seen by the beam, compare to the center.
 This is simply due to the fact that the beam has to go through more material at the center compare to the side.

 ATTENTION This library only works with cylinder placed in the vertical position!